 Oregon Online Sports Betting

 America is a nation obsessed with its sports, and since the repeal of PAPSA (which means states now can decide whether to legalize sports betting or not), many prospective players have looked to the internet to learn how this impacts their state.
 Oregon has a more liberal stance towards sports betting, which currently isn’t legal but is likely to be legalized by the end of 2019.
 If you’re on this site, chances are that you’re not just interested in gambling, but you’re rather looking for online gambling options.
 Currently there are no legal online sports betting sites in Oregon.
 That being said, the Oregon Lottery is looking into developing a sports betting app that will allow players to bet from anywhere in the state right on their phones, should sports betting be legalized.
-Traditional online sports books, however, are not currently on the horizon.
+Traditional online sportsbooks, however, are not currently on the horizon.
 Still, if you want to read more details, you can jump tp our page about Oregon sports betting.
 We know that it is somehow disappointing, so we thought that we can refer you to another page – the one that talks about sports and betting in Rhode Islands.

 Online Casinos in Oregon

 Overall, Oregon is not as strict as other states when it comes to casino games.
 Not only are there a handful of tribal casinos within state territory, but state law also allows charitable casino nights (which is not the case in every state).
 However, Oregon statute § 167.109 prevents internet gambling sites from operating within OR.
 So, although Oregonians can play casino games online for fun, they are not able to play for real money.
 There are no legal ways to play at an online casino in Oregon.
 For more information about this, make sure to check our casinos in Oregon guide!